kemckinnmsft/AIPLAB/instructions.md

 	![Open Screenshot](https://github.com/kemckinnmsft/AIPLAB/blob/master/Content/dy6mnnpv.jpg)

-	>[!NOTE] You will see an event like the one below when the scanner completes the cycle.
+	>NOTE: You will see an event like the one below when the scanner completes the cycle.
 	>
 	>![o46iabfu.jpg](https://github.com/kemckinnmsft/AIPLAB/blob/master/Content/o46iabfu.jpg)